WLTP standard

 • Meeting international climate targets

 Who is it for?
-It applies to car users, and dealers since September 1, 2017 in the European Union.
+It has applied to car users and dealers since 1 September 2017 in the European Union.
 The WLTP standard replaces the NEDC standard, which had previously applied since 1992.

 In which countries does it apply?